ConSol-Monitoring/snclient/docs/install/_index.md

    ![Actions](action_download.png "Choose download")
 4. Install just like the stable release files.

+**Note:** In order to download the snapshot artifacts, you need a github account you must be logged in.

 ## Building SNClient From Source

 Building snclient from source is covered in detail here: [Building from source](build)